ls1intum/Artemis/docs/user/lti.rst

 #.
 Navigate *Edit* on the LTI consumer component that appeared.
 #.
 In the *LTI Version* field, select *LTI 1.3*.
 #.
 Copy the following URLs that Artemis provides into the respective form fields on the platform site:
 #.
 Copy *Redirect URI* into the *Registered Redirect URIs* field in the edX component.
+This step could differ based on your edX version.
+If *Registered Redirect URIs* field is not available on your edX version you can skip this step.
 #.
 Copy *Initiate Login URL* into *Tool Initiate Login URL* field.
 After manually saving the edX component into Artemis, the admin must append the Artemis Registration ID to the end of the URL.
 #.
 Select *Tool Public Key Mode* as *Keyset URL*.
 #.
 Copy *Keyset URL* into the *Tool Keyset URL* field.